 Title IV Refund Policy for Undergraduate Students

-Students who withdraw from the University and have received, or were eligible to receive, funds from the Federal Pell Grant, Federal SEOG, Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, Federal Direct Loan Program (Unsubsidized, Subsidized and/or PLUS), are subject to federal regulations relating to the Return of Title IV aid, and to the University’s refund policy for all other payments.
-Note: The Federal regulations for return of Federal aid does not affect a student’s liability for tuition charges.
+Students who withdraw from the University and have received or were eligible to receive, funds from the Federal Pell Grant, Federal SEOG, Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, Federal Direct Loan Program (Unsubsidized, Subsidized and/or PLUS), are subject to federal regulations relating to the Return of Title IV aid, and to the University’s refund policy for all other payments.
+Note: The Federal regulations for the return of Federal-aid do not affect a student’s liability for tuition charges.
 This often results in students owing additional money to the University after a withdrawal.

 Upon official withdrawal from the University, the University shall compute the amount of Title IV aid that has been earned by the student, and the amount that must be returned to the program(s).
 This federal formula considers the date of withdrawal, the form of aid, and the amount of aid credited to the student or previously refunded to the student.